Seiobo There Below

 Seiobo There Below (Seiobo járt odalent) is a 2008 novel by the Hungarian writer László Krasznahorkai.
 It has an episodic narrative which focuses on artists of different times and places, some of which are historical people and some of which are fictional.
 A thematic link between the episodes can be seen in the Japanese goddess Seiobo who appears in one of the chapters of the novel.
 The 17 chapters are numbered according to the Fibonacci sequence, beginning with 1 and ending with 2584.

-The English translation by Ottilie Mulzet received the Best Translated Book Award in 2014, and the Man Booker International Prize for 2015.
+The English translation by Ottilie Mulzet received the Best Translated Book Award in 2014.

 Synopsis

 1. Kamo-Hunter

 An Ooshirosagi stands motionless in the Kamo River waiting to spear its fish.
 Its intense beauty goes unnoticed, but if it were to be seen at the moment of striking, it could change the life of the witness.
 The chapter moves between the heron and meditation on the larger city of Kyoto itself, and its unnoticed beauties.